istio/istio.io/content/docs/tasks/security/role-based-access-control/index.md

 are expected because we have not granted "productpage" service to access "details" and "reviews" services.
 We will fix the errors in the following steps.

-> There may be delay due to caching on browser and Istio proxy.
+> There may be some delays due to caching and other propagation overhead.

-### Step 2. allowing "productpage" service to access "details" and "reviews" services
+### Step 2. allowing access to "details" and "reviews" services

 We will create a policy to allow "productpage" service to read "details" and "reviews" services.
 Note that in the [setup step](#before-you-begin), we created a service account "bookinfo-productpage" for "productpage" service.
 This